 - Share food to intensify the positive feelings of every one’s accomplishment.

 Once the group tasted the sweet flavor of success, participants can now choose another form of memorization activity to test their memory consolidation experience.

-They can brain storm on examples of activities such as memorization of a poem, playing and instrument, memorization of a set of names, addresses, music notes, instruction to build something, memorization of a story or history.
+They can brainstorm on examples of activities such as memorization of a poem, playing an instrument, memorization of a set of names, addresses, music notes, instruction to build something, and memorization of a story or history.